Lochex/headlines/README.md

 # headlines
- A front end app for aggregating new from different sources sing the NewsAPI
+ A front end app for aggregating new from different sources using the NewsAPI, You can check it out at passa-news.herokuapp.com